Pros & Cons of Equity Release

 Equity Release Pitfalls

-The cons of equity release include missing out on state benefits and that you may face additional fees.
+The potential cons of equity release include missing out on state benefits and the possibility of facing high fees.

 Your Family Will Receive a Smaller Inheritance